In a perfect world

 Accepting reality and making adjustments

-I asked you to ask me a question last week.
-Cal (heyyyyy!) asked a question I am answering in today’s newsletter: In a perfect world, what does your relationship with technology look like?
+Last week, I asked you to ask me a question.
+A reader asked a question I’m answering in today’s newsletter: In a perfect world, what does your relationship with technology look like?

 Five things to share:

 In a perfect world, technology serves me, I do not serve it.
-In a perfect world, technology is a simple tool that helps me function in my day to day life, like the shoes I wear, or the pots I cook in; but never a replacement for the love, companionship, connection I seek, nor an escape from reality; perfectly fit, and good enough, for me.
-In a perfect world, the war over my attention has been won, and I claim victory.
+In a perfect world, technology is a simple tool that helps me function in my day to day life, like the shoes I wear or the pots I cook in, but never a replacement for the love, companionship, connection I seek, nor an escape from reality; a reality perfectly fit and good enough for me.
+In a perfect world, the war over my attention has been won and I claim victory.

-Offline (NSFW): a satirical short comedy about a grandmother who accidentally deletes the Internet of her computer, causing it to disappear world wide.
+Offline (NSFW): A satirical short comedy about a grandmother who accidentally deletes the Internet of her computer, causing it to disappear world wide.
+(One can only hope…)

 A quote I want to share with you: